DS4SD/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 Because no one else is IBM.

-With combined experiences and direct access to development groups, we’re the experts in IBM DB2® for i.
+With combined experiences and direct access to development groups, we're the experts in IBM DB2® for i.
 The DB2 for i Center of Excellence (CoE) can help you achieve-perhaps reexamine and exceed-your business requirements and gain more confidence and satisfaction in IBM product data management products and solutions.

 ## Who we are, some of what we do